Uncategorized

 Community data management software

-L'leading a community can (and should) be based on performance indicators.
+TheCommunity Engagement Is No Longer Improvised – It’s Becoming a Profession: can (and should) be based on performance indicators.
 Analyse the evolution of registrations, connection rates to your platform, reactions to content and participation in events.

 Measuring the vitality of a community requires both quantitative data (number of participations, connection rates, attendance at events) and qualitative data: which subjects arouse enthusiasm?
 What formats trigger conversations?